18th and 19th century European, contemporary post-1970s, feminist and critical theory

 Ewa Lajer-Burcharth is the William Dorr Boardman Professor of Fine Arts in the Department of History of Art and Architecture.
 She teaches modern and contemporary art focusing on the eighteenth and nineteenth centuries, post-1970s art, and critical theory.
-Among the courses she has taught are: Introduction to Modern Art &Visual Culture (1700-1990); Modern Art and Modernity (with Benjamin Buchloh and Maria Gough); Body Image in Art & Visual Culture of the 18th- and 19th Centuries; The Origins of Modernity; The Early Modern Artist; Exoticism & Orientalism; Modern Art and Subjectivity, Contemporary Women Artists, Critical Strategies in Contemporary Art and Painting and Its Discontents, and, most recently, Drawing: Object, Medium Discourse; Drawing on Exhibition; Learning from Drawing; and Art and the Enlightenment.
+Among the courses she has taught are: Introduction to Modern Art &Visual Culture (1700-1990); Modern Art and Modernity; Body Image in Art & Visual Culture of the 18th- and 19th Centuries; The Origins of Modernity; The Early Modern Artist; Exoticism & Orientalism; Modern Art and Subjectivity, Contemporary Women Artists, Critical Strategies in Contemporary Art; Painting and Its Discontents; Art and the Enlightenment; a series of seminars on different aspects of drawing, and Humanities 20: Colloquium In the Visual Arts.
 (See Courses for the full list.)
 In recognition of her distinguished contribution to undergraduate teaching, graduate education and research, she was awarded a Harvard College Professorship (2004-2009).

 Her current research interests include historical conceptualization of drawing as a practice, a medium and a discourse; the issue of artistic individuality in its different historical formulations; the relation between space and subjectivity; the question of interiority; the dialectic of privacy and publicness; the historical conceptions of painting as a practice, a discourse and an institution; art practice in a revolutionary situation, and art, architecture and technology in the Enlightenment.
 She co-organized two international conferences: Interiors and Interiority, an exploration of the historical connections between the notions of architectural interior, subjective space, and visual and literary representations of space; and Painting Beyond Itself, a consideration of the historical vicissitudes of painting as a medium and an institution.
 In 2010 she also organized an international conference Inside/Out: Exploring Gender and Space in Life, Culture, and Art at the Radcliffe Institute for Advanced Study featuring artists and scholars.
 She is chair of the Visual Representation, Materiality and the Medium Seminar at the Mahindra Humanities Center at Harvard.